-In FY 2020-21, the Sonoma County Community Development Commission allocated ESG funds for two rapid re-housing programs that served 66 households comprised of 109 family members and supplemented local matching funds to support these projects.
-Five additional rapid re-housing projects, two of which target transitional-aged youth, were funded with Local and State funds.
-Additionally, Local and State funds paid for the cost of services and housing operations at three separate properties operating as permanent supportive Housing.
-These include housing operations and case management provided by Catholic Charities at the Palms Inn's 104 units for veterans and chronically homeless persons and an additional scattered site master leasing and services for eight (8) adults; and housing operations and case management provided by Reach For Home for ten (10) chronically homeless persons.

-The Commission also allocated State and local funds supporting homelessness prevention, homeless outreach, and rapid re-housing in the Lower Russian River area to focus on homeless and at-risk of homelessness individuals.
-In FY 20-21, the Lower Russian River projects assisted 117 individuals in obtaining or maintaining Housing.
+Local and State funds paid for the cost of services and housing operations at three separate properties operating as permanent supportive housing.
+These include housing operations and case management provided by Catholic Charities at the Palms Inn's 104 units for veterans and chronically homeless persons and an additional scattered site master leasing and services for eight (8) adults; and housing operations and case management provided by Reach For Home for ten (10) chronically homeless persons, and at Community Support Network for 26 persons.
+The Commission also allocated State and local funds supporting homelessness prevention, homeless outreach, and rapid re-housing to focus on homeless and at-risk of homelessness individuals.

-In FY 20-21, the Sonoma County Continuum of Care continued system-wide training in the Seeking Safety evidence-based practice to give traumatized clients the tools to address life challenges before those challenges become a trigger for relapse and a return to homelessness.
-The refinement of the System-wide Performance Measures has clarified baseline recidivism information: Between FY18-19 and FY20-21, the rate of homeless individuals returning to homelessness after two years was 18%, a 2% improvement over the previous year.
-Between 2019 and 2020, the number of chronic homeless in the County decreased from 675 to 562 individuals, according to the Point-in-Time Homeless Count
+In FY 2021-2022, the Sonoma County Continuum of Care continued system-wide training in the Seeking Safety evidence-based practice to give traumatized clients the tools to address life challenges before those challenges become a trigger for relapse and a return to homelessness.
+The refinement of the system-wide performance measures has clarified baseline recidivism information: Between FY 2018-2019 and FY 2020-2021, the rate of homeless individuals returning to homelessness after two years was 18%, a 2% improvement over the previous year.
+Between 2019 and 2020, the number of chronic homeless in the County decreased from 675 to 562 individuals, according to the Point-in-Time Homeless Count.